morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 - **Healer:** Madison (Level 50 Ability) Places a Medical Robot to heal all friendly units 2 times, each time healing the amount of HP equal to 198.1% of Madison Li's damage plus 2029 extra points, also removes 50% of their radiation.
 - **Support:** Nick (Level 56 Ability) Uses the Cyolator, dealing 223% of Nick's damage plus 2785 additional damage to all enemies.
 It also increases enemies AP generation by 30% and freezes them for 2 seconds.

 Each ability comes with an AP cost.
 Action points are gained by the dweller when they use their normal attack.
-You can upgrade abilities the same way you would upgrade equipment, more about that later.
+You can upgrade abilities the same way you would upgrade equipment.
+More about that later.

 ## Yeah!
 Fighting Is Cool!
 What about Some Stats?

-First off, each dweller has a **level** (*you can raise that by forcing* ***food*** *down their throat, remember?*), and with each level up, they gain a stat boost.
+First off, each dweller has a **level** (*you can raise that by forcing* ***food*** *down their throat, remember?*), and they gain a stat boost with each level up.
 This is determined by their SPECIAL set.

 **S**trength determines the extra damage they gain, **P**erception plays with their hit rate (also known as accuracy).
-Of course **E**ndurance affects the maximum HPs (or hit points). **C**harisma approaches resistance, **I**ntelligence defense. **Agility** increases dodge chance and last, but not least - **L**uck grants them extra chance for critical hits.
-Dwellers can additionally have varying attack interval (usually 3 - 4 seconds), and critical multiplier, a.k.a. the damage their critical hits do (Usually 150% - 200%)
+Of course, **E**ndurance affects the maximum HPs (or hit points). **C**harisma approaches resistance, **I**ntelligence defense. **Agility** increases dodge chance and last, but not least - **L**uck grants them an extra chance for critical hits.
+Additionally, Dwellers have varying attack intervals (usually 3 - 4 seconds) and critical multiplier, a.k.a. the damage their critical hits do (Usually 150% - 200%)

 ## What Are Those Little Traits They Have?
 ![A trait](/assets/thm/gaming/foso/trait.jpg)

-First off, there's **race**, that determines how well they go with/against other races.
-Yes, all your characters are... anyways, next we have the **type of damage** - either physical or energy - which each cater to either energy resistance or physical resistance.
+First off, there's **race** that determines how well they go with/against other races.
+Anyways, next, we have the **type of damage** - either physical or energy - which each cater to either energy resistance or physical resistance.

 There's a trait that tells you how close (**combat range**) they're gonna get to their enemies.
-Also the position where they should stand in combat.
+Also, the position where they should stand in combat.

-- Close combat, mid range and long range.
+- Close combat, mid-range, and long range.
 If someone, like Cross, wields a hammer, they're gonna deal lots of damage, but they're gonna be exposed.
-- Mid range ones go right after tanks (close range), usually being the support or a healer.
+- Mid-range ones go right after tanks (close range), usually the support or a healer.
-- Finally, you can have a long range character, which is usually the attacker.
+- Finally, you can have a long-range character, which is usually the attacker.

 ### And the BOND???

-A ~~JAMES~~ Bond grants the character a special bonus if there are more characters with the same bond in the group, think of it as if it were a faction.
+A ~~JAMES~~ Bond grants the character in question a special bonus if more characters have the same bond in the group.
+Think of it as if it were a faction.
 Because it is.

 If you have all 5 characters in your squad with the institute bond, they'll get +15% damage to humans, +10% physical damage reduction, as well as some additional bonus damage reduction if they're all full-star (more about stars later)

-## Now, How Do You Upgrade Equipment, Tools and Abilities?
+## Now, How Do You Upgrade Equipment, Tools, and Abilities?

 ![Tools](/assets/thm/gaming/foso/tools.jpg)

-First off, abilities are always the first item in the EQUIP screen, second off - tools require no caps and are usually cheaper.
+First off, abilities are always the first item in the EQUIP screen.
+Second off - tools require no caps and are usually cheaper.

-Now, each upgrade requires a certain amount of resources, this can be as little as 4 or as much as a hundred, it really depends on how high level you are.
-Materials are generally gained through missions, especially large battle ones.
-Another great way to gain 30 materials of the appropriate level for you are daily challenges, they're unlocked after a while into the game.
+Now, each upgrade requires a certain amount of resources.
+This can be as little as 4 or as much as a hundred; it really depends on how high level you are.
+Materials are generally gained through missions, huge battle ones.
+Another great way to earn 30 materials of the appropriate level for you are daily challenges; they're unlocked after a while into the game.
 Beyond that, the Mysterious Treasure location can yield lots and lots of resources, but more about that later.

-Another dweller related item is the attachment screen, I think that's better left for a separate article though, for now let's just say attachments are pieces of armor that you can equip your characters with, increasing their stats and giving them unique bonuses and/or additional abilities... oh look, someone's standing in front of your vault!
+Another dweller-related item is the attachment screen.
+I think that's better left for a separate article, though.
+Let's just say attachments are pieces of armor that you can equip your characters with, increasing their stats and giving them unique bonuses and/or additional abilities... oh, look, someone's standing in front of your vault!

 ## So, How Do You Get Dwellers Anyways?

 ![Alien recruitment screen](/assets/thm/gaming/foso/alien.jpg)

 Each dweller is recruited through the use of posters.
-A SR dweller requires 30 posters, while an SSR one requires 80 to be recruited.
-You needn't get them all at the same time, they go straight to your inventory.
+An SR dweller requires 30 posters, while an SSR one requires 80 to be recruited.
+You needn't get them all at the same time; they go straight to your inventory.

-Posters are located within some missions (for example every HARD mission on the map will net you at least one SR dweller poster), can be found randomly in any mission at all, bought in any of the Dweller Pools for Gold Vault Tokens (gained as rewards or purchased) in the Super Duper Mart, or for Pre-War Cash, also in the Super Duper Mart.
-You may also gain posters through guild, factions, dailies, etc. So... yeah, there's a lot of ways to get dwellers, even if you don't pay a dime.
+Posters are located within some missions (for example, every HARD task on the map will net you at least one SR dweller poster), can be found randomly in any mission at all, bought in any of the Dweller Pools for Gold Vault Tokens (gained as rewards or purchased) in the Super Duper Mart, or for Pre-War Cash, also in the Super Duper Mart.
+You may also gain posters through a guild, factions, dailies, etc. So... yeah, there's a lot of ways to get dwellers, even if you don't pay a dime.

 You may also rarely (or when you draw 10 items at a time from any of the pools) get an entire dweller.
-If you happen to gain that once you already have the dweller, you'll get the equivalent of what it cost to recruit them in the first place (let's say I own Strong and I draw a full Strong, I'll get 80 posters of Strong).
+However, if you happen to gain that once you already have the dweller, you'll get the equivalent of what it cost to recruit them in the first place.
+So, for example, if I own Strong and draw a full Strong, I'll get 80 posters instead of another Strong.

 ### What Happens If You Already Have a Dweller, and You Gain Their Posters?

-Well, the journey doesn't end with recruitment.
-Each one of them can be upgraded, that's what we call stars and medals.
-A SR dweller starts off with 2 stars, an SSR with 3.
-To upgrade an SSR dweller, which cost you 80 posters, you'll need 100 posters, then 200, then ... oh, you get the idea.
+Well, the dwellers' journey doesn't end with recruitment.
+Each one of them can be upgraded; that's what we call stars and medals.
+An SR dweller starts off with 2 stars, an SSR with 3.
+To upgrade an SSR dweller, which costs you 80 posters, you'll need 100 posters, 200, then ... oh, you get the idea.
 Once your dweller reaches 5 stars, you will need promotion certificates in addition to posters.
 Those are gained mainly from limited events.
 They're separated based on rarity (Orange Promotion Certificate is used for SSR dwellers and so on).

-You'll also unlock an additional perk, once your dweller reaches 3 medals or more.
-That's where the common dwellers really shine in comparison to Rare ones, at 3 medals, they gain additional 100s of production units.
-Sure, rare ones do as well, but those are pain to upgrade... let's say you get 300 Brotherhood points a day, that's enough for 7.5 posters of Scribe Haylen.
+You'll also unlock an additional perk once your dweller reaches 3 medals or more.
+That's where the common dwellers really shine compared to Rare ones; at 3 medals, they gain an additional few hundred production units.
+Sure, rare ones do as well, even more, but those are a pain to upgrade... let's say you get 300 Brotherhood points a day; that's enough for 7.5 posters of Scribe Haylen.
 You could run a single mission of a normal difficulty to get 4 posters of Simona.
-That mission can be swept through using Nuka-Cola Cherry and Rad-X up to 15 times, that'll net you 60 posters of Simona, while you still have only 7.5 Haylen posters a day.
+That mission can be swept through using Nuka-Cola Cherry and Rad-X up to 15 times.
+That'll net you 60 posters of Simona, while you still have only 7.5 Haylen posters a day.
 See where this is heading?

-Now, aside from that perk at 3, 4, and 5 medals, each time you upgrade a dweller with an additional star or medal they also gain an upgrade in stats.
+Now, aside from the perk at 3, 4, and 5 medals, each time you upgrade a dweller with an additional star or medal, they boost their stats.
 Both production and combat.

 Also, some dwellers unlock a trinket once they reach 4 stars (not all of them!), but more about that some other time.

 ## Is There Any Point In Owning Dwellers You Don't Use?

-Yes, at the very least you can climb into the Dweller gallery and unlock some small boosts to all of your dwellers, hey, 3 - 20 power might not be much, but if you get that 20 times, it's 60 to 400... and that's 300 to 2000 power if you count your entire 5-man squad!
+Yes, at the very least, you can climb into the Dweller gallery and unlock some small boosts to all of your dwellers.
+Hey, 3 - 20 power might not be much, but if you get that 20 times, it's 60 to 400... and that's 300 to 2000 power if you count your entire 5-man squad!

 Additionally, unlocking a dweller who can have a trinket allows you to claim a 100 Nuka Cola Quantum bonus in the VR Room.

 ## And Then There Was One

-Now that we've gone through each important piece of information, we can fully understand **POWER**.
-Power is a numeric view of all the stats, perks, equipment (not tools), trinkets, medals and who knows what.
+Now that we've gone through each vital piece of information, we can fully understand **POWER**.
+Power is a numeric view of all the stats, perks, equipment (not tools), trinkets, medals, and who knows what.
 Power tells you how 'powerful' a dweller is in combat.
-Although do beware... higher power doesn't always beat lower power.
+Still, beware... higher power doesn't always beat lower power.
 It's all about the team combination.
-A group of 120 000 power may very well beat a group of 150 000 or a single character or 200 000 if the composition is just right.
+A group of 120 000 power may very well win over a group of 150 000 or a single character or 200 000 if the composition is just right.

 A great way to increase power is to upgrade attachments.
-Your dweller can wear 4 attachments (head, torso, hands and feet) and that can net you, even at the lowest level - assuming you upgrade them to level 60 - 2688, 4032, 6112, or 9120 power.
-Based on the rarity, 9120 being four level 60 SSR attachments, of course.
+Your dweller can wear 4 attachments (head, torso, hands, and feet), and that can net you, even at the lowest level - assuming you upgrade them to level 60 - 2688, 4032, 6112, or 9120 power.
+Based on the rarity, 9120 being four level-60 SSR attachments, of course.
 This can be boosted even higher once you gain access to tool remaking.

-Be sure to dress your dwellers properly in the **SKIN** tab!
+Be sure to dress your dwellers appropriately in the **SKIN** tab!

 ![Alien recruitment screen](/assets/thm/gaming/foso/costume.jpg)